06sahar06/The-Impact-of-Weights-Quantization-in-Fake-Image-Detection/README.md

 ## Overview

-This project investigates the impact of **weight quantization** in diffusion-based image generators on the performance of **state-of-the-art fake image detectors**.
+This project investigates the impact of **weight quantization** in diffusion-based image generators on the performance of state-of-the-art fake image detectors

-Specifically, we study how different quantization levels — **FP16, FP8, and FP4** — applied to modern diffusion models affect the ability of detectors to correctly identify AI-generated images.
+Diffusion models can run on a vaster range of hardware by reducing model precision to lower levels.
+Specifically, we study how different quantization levels ** FP16, FP8, and FP4 ** affect the ability of detectors to correctly identify AI-generated images.
 The goal is to understand the **trade-off between computational efficiency and detectability**, and to analyze whether aggressive quantization alters the visual or statistical artifacts exploited by fake image detectors.

 ---